-Costa Rica is a brazen, central American country covered in rain-forest with coastlines on the Caribbean and Pacific.
-Whilst its capital, San Jose, is the location of cultural institutions like the Pre-Columbian Gold Museum, Costa Rica is renowned for its beaches, volcanoes and biodiversity.
+Costa Rica is a brazen, Central American country covered in rainforest with coastlines on the Caribbean and Pacific.
+Whilst its capital, San Jose, is the location of cultural institutions like the Pre-Columbian Gold Museum, Costa Rica is reknowned for its beaches, volcanoes and biodiversity.
 Almost a quarter of its area is covered with protected jungle, which is brimming with wildlife such as spider monkeys and quetzal birds.

 It is a small country of just under 5 million people, situated in Central America.
 Bordered by the Pacific Ocean in the west and the Caribbean Sea in the east, around 5% of the planet’s biodiversity can be found here.
 Lush, steaming jungles, majestic green-clad mountains hosting misty cloud forests, fertile coffee-growing valleys, arid grasslands, and tropical beaches create what the Costa Ricans call the "pura vida".